TeamRizu/outfox-wikijs/dev/theming/Theming-2-Screen-Creation.md

 ---
-title: "Creating a custom screen"
+title: Creating a custom screen
-weight: 2
+description:
+published: true
+date: 2023-05-20T16:50:04.525Z
+tags:
+editor: markdown
+dateCreated: 2023-05-16T06:18:49.899Z
 ---

 OutFox allows for creations of screens outside of the engine scope.
 This can be useful for elements that want to, for example, have no involvement with the engine at all, and want to process information with your own custom code.

 ## Creation of screen definitions

-For this, you will need to add the following to the [metrics.ini](yes.md) file, mentioned on a previous chapter.
+For this, you will need to add the following to the metrics.ini file, mentioned on a previous chapter.

 ```ini
 # This will be the name for the screen, which we can access in a moment using a metric command or lua.
 [MyCustomScreen]